 Many environments within a health care facility require pressure monitoring in order to protect patient health.
 Even spaces like hospital linen closets require some sort of indicator of positive or negative differential pressure.

-A lot of facilities currently still use physical air flow indicators, commonly called a “ball in the wall” to fill this need.
+A lot of facilities currently still use physical air flow indicators, commonly called a “ball pressure indicator” to fill this need.
 While these devices are inexpensive and meet the minimal threshold for compliance, they still pose many issues for users in the future.

-There are ways to add on audible alarming to a ball in the wall, but this can push costs into a category where there are simply better products in the industry.
-More advanced products can be configurable to alarm on multiple parameters like temperature and humidity without being susceptible to the other drawbacks encountered by a ball in the wall indicator.
+There are ways to add on audible alarming to a ball pressure indicator, but this can push costs into a category where there are simply better products in the industry.
+More advanced products can be configurable to alarm on multiple parameters like temperature and humidity without being susceptible to the other drawbacks encountered by a ball pressure indicator.

 Flow-Through Design Flaw

 Many air flow indicators work by air flowing through them.
 This can cause major recurring headaches for users.
 Flow-through devices can clog over time (often with bed linen fibers or even infectious agents) that must be routinely cleaned and maintained.
 Alternative room pressure indicators use dead-ended sensors that never get clogged, don’t require regular maintenance, and don’t let anything harmful pass through.